 Are you seeking recovery resources because your teen is experimenting with drugs or alcohol?

-Or maybe you’re at the point where you can you no longer ignore your adult child’s prescription drug, cocaine, or heroin problem?
+Or maybe you’re at the point where you can no longer ignore your adult child’s prescription drug, cocaine, or heroin problem?

 Substance use affects families from all walks of life.
 It is continuing to take a much larger toll than most people realize.
 The statistics still show that drug use, including alcohol, continues to hijack families.
 Abuse of prescription drug use is a national epidemic.
 The good news is there are recovery resources that are now available.